kimbasabingoye/kimbasabingoye.github.io/_portfolio/toll-plazza-simulator.md

 - **Graphical User Interface:** Develop a user-friendly interface to visualize vehicle processing and plaza status.
 - **Advanced Vehicle Assignment Strategies:** Implement machine learning algorithms to optimize vehicle assignments based on historical data.
 - **Integration with Real-Time Data:** Connect the system with real-world traffic data for enhanced simulation accuracy.

+## **GitHub Repository**
+Explore the complete codebase and documentation for the simulator on GitHub: [Toll Plaza Simulator](https://github.com/kimbasabingoye/toll-plaza-simulator)